abdulsamed1/Intellichain/README.md

 ---

+- **Browse the rest of the project branches to see the Auditing, testing, and deployment stages.**

+---

 ## ✅ Use Cases
 - Marketing campaigns: Reward users who engage with tweets.
 - Event ticketing: Issue NFTs based on RSVP codes.